Ising Model: Relaxation to Equilibrium

 [5]:

-from utils.physics_helpers import _moving_average, _valid_prefix
+from utils.analysis import _moving_average, _valid_prefix

 # Extract indices for an illustrative slice: T_c, random, first seed